 According to this principles, the European Union member states must allow products or services that are lawfully marketed in another member states to enter their respective market, even though the requirements established for such products and services are different in the destination country concerned.

-In the European Commission, the General Directorate for Enterprise and Industry is the body involved in mutual recognition in the areas that have not been harmonised.
+In the European Commission, the General Directorate for Internal Market, Industry, Entrepreneurship and SMEs is the body involved in mutual recognition in the areas that have not been harmonised.

 - European Commission »